TORCELLO

 Venice.

-- The interior: Basilican
+- The interior: Basilican layout of

-back to the 11th Century.
-There’s also the stone
+is in marble mosaic dating back to the 11th Century.
+There’s

-(choir) area in the presbytery is original, dating back
+The coro (choir) area in the presbytery

-to the 11th Century; The Iconostasis
+is original, dating back to the 11th Century; The Iconostasis

 is composed of boards depicting the Virgin and the Apostles: